Hambletonian ® Good Time Trotters Relay Information:

 1. The relay course follows the same figure eight course as the full 26.2-mile marathon.

 2. The relay starts at the same time and in the same location as the full marathon (8 am, at the intersection of Main Street & Park Place, in Goshen, NY, across from Limoncello Restaurant, 159 Main St., Goshen, NY).

 3. Relays are made up of 2 or 3 person teams (for 2 person teams, one runner run any 2 legs of the relay).
-An individual marathoner may NOT participate in the relay as the first leg relay runner (relay teams and individual full marathoners will be kept separate), however, leg 1 runner (11.5 miles) MAY extend that leg an additional 1.6 miles to also run the half marathon so that runner will be in 2 races (there is an extra $10 charge for this option).
-For this option, leg 1 runner will wear 2 bibs.
+Leg 1 runner (11.5 miles) MAY extend that leg an additional 1.6 miles to also run the half marathon so that runner will be in 2 races (there is an extra $10 charge for this option).
+In addition, Leg 1 runner may also run the full marathon (so that runner will be in 2 races).
+For these options, leg 1 runner will wear 2 bibs.
 See #10 and #14 below.

 4. Relay distances are (approximate): 11.5 Miles (first leg), 9.8 Miles (second leg) and 4.9 Miles (third leg).
 The individual legs of the relay have not been certified accurate, however the total distance of the marathon and marathon relay has been certified (guaranteed accurate).
 Click here for course certification information.

 Entry fees for the 2 or 3 Person Marathon Relay are (add $10 if Leg 1 Runner chooses to extend to the half marathon distance):

 - $90.00 (2 person relay); $135.00 (3 person relay) – 1/1/16 to 4/2/16

 - $100.00 (2 person relay); $150.00 (3 person relay) – 4/3/16 to 8/2/16

 - $110.00 (2 person relay); $165.00 (3 person relay) – 8/2/16 to 9/30/16